Frangidha/History-project/README.md

 Testing was performed on the phone number in the contact information section of the footer to ensure behaviour was as expected.

-Steps to test Telephone Number

-Navigate to Tacos Travels - Home Page
-Click the phone number in the footer (01 123 456 789)
-Expected:

-A window is opened asking which device you would like to call from.

-Actual:

-Behavior was as expected and the window presented me with the following option to call:

-Oukitel Mobile Phone
-Steps to test Email Link

-Navigate to Tacos Travels - Home Page
-Click the email address in the footer (taco@gmail.com)
-Expected:

-A windows popup is displayed asking what application you would like to send a mail from or your default email application is opened.

-Actual:

-Behavior was as expected and my outlook application was opened ready to send an email to the target address.

 Validator Testing
 HTML